Stats

 OPS isn't perfect, but it's the best single number available without advanced analytics infrastructure.
 Here's why:

 It captures two dimensions.
 Batting average only measures hits.
 OBP measures reaching base.
 SLG measures power.
-OPS captures both — a player who reaches base frequently AND hits for power will have a high OPS, and that combination is what produces runs.
+OPS captures both, and a player who reaches base frequently AND hits for power is exactly the kind of player who produces runs.

 It's simple to calculate.
 Unlike advanced metrics that require batted-ball data or complex models, OPS uses basic box score stats that every coach can track.